A Practical Guide to Healthy Aging

 Don’t skip your protein

 “Proteins are a vital ingredient to keeping your skin and body healthy and young,” explains Dr Xu.
+After all, protein plays a key role in supporting skin integrity, muscle repair, and healthy aging overall.
 “The main function of protein is in the construction and repair of tissue.
-Your tissue cells are in a constant cycle of renewal, without the right protein intake the ageing process can be accelerated through slowed cell growth.
+Your tissue cells are in a constant cycle of renewal, without the right protein intake the aging process can be accelerated through slowed cell growth.”